erikpukinskis/prototype-narrative-editor/README.md

 In order for you to be reading a nicely formatted version of this document in your web browser right now, there needs to be a web server that can take your request, convert that README file into HTML, and send it down to your web browser on your phone or laptop or whatever.

 Let's make a server!
-We'll call it 'narrative':
+We'll call it Narrative:

     library.give('narrative', function(express) {
       express.use('/', express.static('.'));